rickballard/CoCivium/legacy/Civium/admin/hold/hold_CC_Update_Instructions (2).md

 # Cognocarta Consenti – Repo Update Instruction Summary

-This file summarizes the current naming, framing, and structural changes approved for the CoCivium Constitution repo.
+This file summarizes the current naming, framing, and structural changes approved for the CoCivium™ Constitution repo.
 It is intended as a reminder for future sessions, especially when returning on a different device or after a delay.

 ---